 When speaking, emailing, or writing to family and friends overseas, share everything you know about how Ebola is transmitted and how it can be prevented.
 Encourage them to see a doctor whenever they are sick and to allow visiting health officials in their homes.
 Mixed information is circulating in affected countries, and you can help your friends and family be safe by telling them the correct information and encouraging them to seek help if they are at risk.
 More

 If you are a healthcare professional going to an affected country to assist with outbreak control, or you would like specific guidance, consult CDC guidance for healthcare workers in Africa and in U.S. healthcare facilities and follow all advice above.
-Many more resources, including preparedness checklists, follow below under "Publications and Resources."
+Many more resources, including infection control guidance for volunteers in Africa as well as healthcare workers in U.S. facilities, are found within the publications and resources section on this page.

 More resources follow below under "Publications and Resources."

 Timely medical care for those with Ebola symptoms is important.
-If a person develops symptoms of EVD and has recently traveled to one of the affected countries or has had contact with an EVD patient, the person should call a doctor immediately and report their symptoms and any risk factors, especially recent travel to one of the affected countries.
+If a person develops symptoms of Ebola and has recently traveled to one of the affected countries or has had contact with an Ebola patient, the person should call a doctor immediately and report their symptoms and any risk factors, especially recent travel to one of the affected countries.
 More